saptarshikar/ludo_web/development.md

 ## Deployment Notes

 - Ensure `GOOGLE_CLIENT_ID` is exposed (or served via `/config` as done here).
-- `profiles.json` should live on persistent storage (mounted volume or a proper database) when deployed.
+- Provide MySQL connection details (`MYSQL_HOST`, `MYSQL_PORT`, `MYSQL_USER`, `MYSQL_PASSWORD`, `MYSQL_DATABASE`) in the runtime environment.
+- Provision the database ahead of time; the server migrates the `profiles` table automatically when it starts.
-- Consider TLS termination and origin checks before production.
+- Consider TLS termination, WebSocket support, and origin checks before production.

 ## Contributing